-Through WP2, a planning process and several tools are deployed to enable partner cities to produce their own City Vision 2050 as a preferable future towards which the cities should move and allows the identification of the pathways to go from the present to the preferable future (Ortegon-Sanchez, Tyler, 2016).
+Whitin the ATELIER project, Cities are all developing a holistic approach to build a Bold City Vision for 2050.
+Through it, a planning process and several tools are deployed to enable partner cities to produce their own City Vision 2050 as a preferable future towards which the cities should move and allows the identification of the pathways to go from the present to the preferable future (Ortegon-Sanchez, Tyler, 2016).
 This process will guide, in a collaborative and a coordinated way, the urban energy transition and aims to integrate it into their planning procedures for a more effective implementation.

-With that purpose, the whole flow of this WP is structured according a specific methodology that is called Cities4ZERO.
+With that purpose, the whole flow of the city vision creation is structured according a specific methodology that is called Cities4ZERO (Urrutia et al, 2020).
 This guideline, is a step-by-step methodology that might support and help cities through the process of co-developing the most appropriate strategies, plans and projects as well as looking for commitment of key local stakeholders for an effective transition; all from an integrated planning approach.

 Figure 1.
-Figure 1.
 Cities4ZERO overall process.
-Source: Urrutia et al (2019) The Cities4ZERO methodology has been successfully tested in several cities along the SmartenCiity project.
+Source: Urrutia et al 2020

+The Cities4ZERO methodology has been successfully tested in several cities along the SmartenCity project2.
 Through them, it had been possible to conclude how the methodology has favoured an integrated urban planning approach including behavioural changes and innovative attitudes of the main stakeholders involved (through several co-vision generation workshops).
-Specifically, Cities4ZERO methodology (see Figure 2 and Figure 4) has demonstrated to be an adequate engagement tool and it is precisely what the process of co-defining a city vision in the long term should do, it generates consensus and confidence in long-term changes.
+Specifically, Cities4ZERO methodology (see Figure 2 and Figure 4) has demonstrated to be an adequate engagement tool and it is precisely what the process of co-defining a city vision in the long term should do, it generates consensus and confidence in long-term changes3.